 For decades, Retinol has been the gold standard in anti-aging dermatology.
-However, its use often comes with a biological "cost": redness, flaking, extreme dryness, and photosensitivity that demands Spartan discipline with sun exposure.
+However, its use is often accompanied by a biological "toll": redness, flaking, extreme dryness, and photosensitivity that demands Spartan sun discipline.
 Many skin types simply cannot tolerate it.
 This is where botanical biotechnology with Bakuchiol comes into play.

 In this definitive guide, we will analyze from a biological and clinical perspective why this molecule, extracted from traditional medicine, is revolutionizing dermocosmetics.
-It is not just "a natural alternative"; it is an active ingredient with solid scientific evidence that interacts with your cells in an astonishingly similar way to retinoids, but while respecting the integrity of your skin barrier.
+It is not just "a natural alternative"; it is an active ingredient with solid scientific evidence that interacts with your cells in an astonishingly similar way to retinoids, but respects the integrity of your skin barrier.
 If you are looking to rejuvenate your skin without compromising its health, you have come to the right place.

 Advanced Biology: Bakuchiol at the cellular level

-2. Regulation of Aquaporin 3: This protein is essential for the transport of water and glycerol in the skin.
+Regulation of Aquaporin 3 : This protein is essential for the transport of water and glycerol in the skin.
 Bakuchiol improves endogenous hydration, unlike retinol, which often causes transepidermal water loss (TEWL).

 Microbiota and seboregulation